NASA Crows Landing Airport

+In March 2022, Stanislaus County announced the former airfield would be redeveloped into a business park.

 In late 1942, the Crows Landing airfield was operated as an auxiliary air station to Naval Air Station, Alameda, and was used to train Navy fighter pilots.
 Pilots of F4F Wildcats, TBF and TBM Avengers trained here first in Link and Panoramic trainers, then eventually in actual planes.
 Later, pilots in R4D Skytrains and R5D Skymasters (Navy versions of the Army's C-47 and C-54) trained here.
 After the war the station was placed in caretaker status.

 By the year 2000, the Navy had completed an EPA cleanup project and transferred most of the facilities to Stanislaus County with plans to convert it into a business park.
 As of 2013, the County (with NASA partners) had cleared all of the abandoned and decaying building structures save for the historic control tower.
-In addition, Stanislaus County is currently seeking a CEQA consultant to assist with environmental impact analysis.

 During 1956 and 1957 this base trained pilots from Moffett Field to land on carriers.
 They also trained pilots in the use of TACAN for navigation.